RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Preliminaries for Algorithmic Convergence Guarantees

-We now state the smoothness assumption for the local functions.
-We emphasize that unless otherwise stated, we will suppress the data notation by simply working with local functions of the form $f_i(\cdot):= \frac{1}{N} \sum\limits_{j=1}^N f_j(\cdot; \bz_{ij})$ where $f_i(\cdot): \mathbb{R}^d \to \mathbb{R}$ maps the $d$-dimensional model space to the reals.
-Then, any assumption on $f_i$ will only pertain to its first argument, i.e., the model variable and not the data.
+We now state a smoothness assumption on the local functions.
+We remind the reader that, throughout the algorithmic convergence analysis, we suppress explicit data dependence and work with the induced local empirical risk functions $f_j(\cdot) := \frac{1}{N}\sum_{i=1}^N \ell(\cdot,\bz_{ij})$, where $f_j(\cdot): \mathbb{R}^d \to \mathbb{R}$ maps the $d$-dimensional model space to the reals.
+Accordingly, any assumption on $f_j$ pertains only to its first argument, i.e., the model variable.
+We return to assumptions involving both the model parameters and the data samples when deriving statistical learning rates in Sec.~\ref{sec_statisticalrate_1}. \begin{assum} For all $j \in \{1,\dots,M\}$, the function $f_j : \mathbb{R}^d \to \mathbb{R}$ is $L$-gradient Lipschitz continuous and lower bounded, i.e., $\inf_{\bw} f_j(\bw) > -\infty$. \end{assum} As a direct consequence of Assumption~\ref{asumpt1_nonconvex}, each $f_j$ is coordinate-wise $L$-gradient Lipschitz continuous.
+The lower boundedness assumption further implies that $\argmin f_j \neq \emptyset$ for all $j \in \{1,\dots,M\}$.